 So why did I write another story about a theme that has already been rehashed plenty of times?
 The short answer is that I wanted to address contemporary circumstances: it's a topical story.
 But although that's true, it's not the whole truth.
 I didn't think to myself, "How best can I write about terrorism and anti-terrorism?
 I know: matter duplication!"

 It was actually the other way around.
 I read a story in which a person was duplicated, and the tale struck me as rather anodyne.
 I thought to myself, "That's all very well, but if this technology really existed, what would it actually be used for?
 If it had just been invented, who would be the first people to use it?"
 This led me to consider the contemporary issues of terrorism and anti-terrorist techniques.

 I'm reluctant to name the specific story that inspired this chain of thought, in case it looks as though I'm criticising it.
 I don't regard it as a criticism to say that a particular invention — such as a matter duplicator — would have ramifications with contemporary relevance.
 However, it's unfair to single out a specific story, when other stories with a similar (and widely used) premise could equally have provoked the same reaction.

 Indeed, one reason that certain science-fictional tropes are so interesting, and recur so often in different stories, is precisely because they have so many ramifications, such that no single story — not even my own! — could possibly be the last word.
 The conversation continues.

-Finally, I should note that in one respect, my story has become a hostage to fortune.
+Finally, I should note that in one respect, my story became a hostage to fortune.
 It contains the line "I bet the President didn't authorise..."
-I wrote the story before Donald Trump ran for president, in a bygone era when it felt as though there was a rulebook for society and for civilised conduct.
-Now, who knows what President Trump might authorise?
+I wrote the story before Donald Trump's candidacy and presidency, in a bygone era when it felt as though there was a rulebook for society and for civilised conduct.
+Now, who knows what any American president might authorise?